 Failing to Report Gambling Winnings or Claiming Big Losses

 Whether you're playing the slots or betting on the horses, one sure thing you can count on is that Uncle Sam wants his cut.
-Recreational gamblers must report winnings as other income on the front page of the 1040 form.
+Recreational gamblers must report winnings as other income on the 1040 form.
 Professional gamblers show their winnings on Schedule C. Failure to report gambling winnings can draw IRS attention, especially because the casino or other venue likely reported the amounts on Form W-2G.

 Writing Off a Loss for a Hobby